 Winter – busy with Holidays.

-Summer – lawn care, house projects, little league games, vacation, recovery from vacation.
+Summer – busy with lawn care, house projects, little league games, vacation, and recovery from vacation.

-Spring – spring energy, everything’s busy and growing.
+Spring – busy with spring energy, everything’s busy and growing.
 It’s just a busy time of year.

 “Slow down, you move too fast.
 You got to make the morning last.” – Simon and Garfunkel

 I’m not advocating laziness or idleness, but we tend to miss much of the richness of life when we become overly consumed with busy bodies and busy minds.

 Slow down – even if for just a little while.

 And if those two guys, Art and Paul, can get away with talking to a lamppost, then I think we can get away with initiating a conversation with our garden, despite what certain relatives might whisper about our peculiar, nature loving habits.

 Take Time to Just Sit and Be with Nature.